“The phone is dead. Do you hear that, Vitus? Even the phone is dead.”

 When Poelzig wins the chess game, Peter Allison is chained up and locked away in the dungeon below.
 Werdegast is spiraling into madness now and has his loyal servant Thamal merely pretend to be loyal to Poelzig in order to help his true master Werdegast.
 Joan meets Werdegast’s daughter Karen who wanders into her room like a lithe spirit.
 She introduces herself as Madam Poelzig.
 Joan tells her that her father is actually alive and in the castle waiting to rescue her.
 When Poelzig finds out he brutally kills Karen and leads Werdegast to find her body in order to torture him further.

-Werdegast and his servant Thamal (Harry Cording) stop the ceremony, interrupting the sacrifice and eventually avenge his wife’s death and the plundering and despoiling of his beautiful daughter.
+Werdegast and his servant Thamal (Harry Cording) stop the ceremony, interrupting the sacrifice, and eventually avenge his wife’s death and the plundering and despoiling of his beautiful daughter.
 They rush Joan away from the ceremony and hide her from Poelzig.

-This is when Joan tells him that his daughter is quite alive and now been forced to marry Poelzig.
+This is when Joan tells him that his daughter is quite alive and has now been forced to marry Poelzig.
 Joan’s screams alert Peter who can not enter the barred room.
 He thinks Werdegast is assaulting her when he is trying to help her find the key to the door and so Peter shoots him, but he lets them escape.

 I’ll leave it here.
 It’s enough that you’ve seen Poelzig flayed alive.
 The film deserves a fresh re-viewing.
 I hope you’ve enjoyed my little overview of this striking masterpiece of Gothic horror featuring two of the most iconic genre stars Boris Karloff and Bela Lugosi.
 Please let me know what you think, and please… be kind to black cats…

-Your Black Cat loving MonsterGirl
+Your Black Cat-loving MonsterGirl